mastersign/mediacategorizer/docs/intermediate-data-structures.md

 During analysis the _[Job Description](#JobDescription)_ is extended with a the slot `:words`, holding an index of words.
-A word index points from words to a number of occurrences in video phrases.
+A word index points from words to a number of occurrences in media phrases.
 It is encoded as a map with the lexical form of a word as the key and a structure with properties of the word as value.

 ### Value Slots